-• Increase culturally relevant financial aid

-planning conversations are more robust and account for the specific challenges facing many Black communities, including lack of trust in FAFSA and avoiding predatory loans that often target people of color.

-Provide professional development to those leading financial literacy efforts to equip them to better engage Black parents in deeper conversations about financial planning for financial literacy training for Black students and their families by scaling up the ISACorps model, which brings graduates back to the high schools that they attended to counsel students on acquiring financial aid and navigating the in student outcomes and their success in demographically representative of the state as a
+- Increase culturally relevant financial aid - school visits to college fairs and more. - account for the specific challenges facing many Black communities, including lack of trust in FAFSA and avoiding predatory loans that often target people of color. - Provide professional development to those leading financial literacy efforts to equip them to better engage Black parents in deeper conversations about financial planning for postsecondary education. - financial literacy training for Black students and their families by scaling up the ISACorps model, which brings graduates back to the high schools that they attended to counsel students on acquiring financial aid and navigating the admissions process, and implement similar local programs where applicable.